-Step 3: Projected Population + $(B \times n)$ = Projected Population for Year X for Target Year
+Step 3: Projected Population $+ (B \times n)$ = Projected Population for Year X for Target Year

-- (d) The formula for computing the number of long-term care placements needed shall be as follows: - 1.
-Sum 0.07 placements per 100 population age 20-64, plus 1.07 placements per 100 population age 65 to 74, plus
+(d) The formula for computing the number of long-term care placements needed shall be as follows:

-- 5.44 placements per 100 population age 75 to 84, plus 21.21 placements per 100 population age 85 and over; - 2.
+- 1. Sum 0.07 placements per 100 population age 20-64, plus 1.07 placements per 100 population age 65 to 74, plus 5.44 placements per 100 population age 75 to 84, plus 21.21 placements per 100 population age 85 and over; - 2.
 From each county's total computed in (d)1 above, subtract the county's current inventory of long-term care placements, which shall include the following: - i.
 Licensed and Certificate of Need-approved general use long-term care beds, excluding pediatric long-term care beds and beds located in continuing care retirement communities and restricted admissions facilities; - ii.
 Home and community-based service waiver slots, including those currently available to the county and those which have been requested in the county's placement mix proposal, accepted in accordance with N.J.A.C.
-8:33H-1.4-(c)1; - iii.
+8:33H-1.3(c)1; - iii.
 Twenty-five percent of licensed and Certificate of Need-approved adult day health care slots, which shall approximate the number of slots utilized by patients who are nursing home-eligible; - iv.
-Alternate family care placements, including those currently in use and those which have been requested in the county's placement mix proposal, accepted in accordance with 8:33H-1.4; - v.
-Licensed and Certificate of Need-approved assisted living residence units; and - vi.
-Licensed and Certificate of Need-approved comprehensive personal care beds. - 3.
+Alternate family care placements, including those currently in use and those which have been requested in the county's placement mix proposal, accepted in accordance with N.J.A.C.
+8:33H-1.3; - v.
+Licensed and Certificate of Need-approved assisted living residence beds; - vi.
+Licensed and Certificate of Need-approved comprehensive personal care beds; and - vii.
+Assisted living program placements, including those currently in use and those which have been requested in the county's placement mix proposal, accepted in accordance with N.J.A.C.
+8:33H-1.3. - 3.
 Based on the computation in (d)2 above, the remainder equals the net, projected, new placement need for the county, if the number is a positive one.
-A negative number shall represent a projected excess of placements for the county. - (e) On an annual basis, the Department of Health shall review the need methodology contained in (d) above, along with other pertinent long-term care data, to determine whether there is a basis for amending the methodology in order to more accurately project future service requirements throughout the State.
+A negative number shall represent a projected excess of placements for the county. - (e) On an annual basis, the Department shall review the need methodology contained in (d) above, along with other pertinent long-term care data, to determine whether there is a basis for amending the methodology in order to more accurately project future service requirements throughout the State.